platformsh/platformsh-docs/docs/src/add-services/varnish.md

 You can define `<RELATIONSHIP_NAME>` as you like.
 `<APP_NAME>` should match the name you gave your app in your [app configuration](../create-apps/app-reference.md).

-The `configuration` block must reference a VCL file (`config.vcl` in this example).
+The `configuration` block must reference a VCL file inside the `.platform` directory.
-The file must be inside the `.platform` directory and is defined relative to that directory.
+The `path` defines the file relative to the `.platform` directory.

 {{% /endpoint-description %}}